 Invoking TRIPS provisions, Brazil has at times threatened to issue compulsory licenses for antiretrovirals used in treating HIV/AIDS if satisfactory supply agreements, including a reduction in prices, could not be reached with patent-holders.
 To date, Brazil has not issued such a license.
-Negotiations were successfully completed with one U.S. pharmaceutical company in 2005 and are on-going with two others.

-Law 10,196 (2001) includes some problematic provisions, including a requirement that Health Ministry (ANVISA) approval be obtained prior to the issuance of a pharmaceutical patent.
-This raises a concern with respect to Article 27 of the TRIPS Agreement, which U.S. officials have communicated to Brazilian counterparts, and has contributed, to a backlog in patent issuance.
+Law 10,196 (2001) includes some problematic provisions, including a requirement that ANVISA approval be obtained prior to the issuance of a pharmaceutical patent.
+This raises a concern with respect to Article 27 of the TRIPS Agreement, which U.S. officials have communicated to Brazilian counterparts, and has contributed to a backlog in patent issuance.